pnnl/dream_v3/README.md

 <li>PLD &amp; PMCD vs TTD
 <ul>
 <li>A dual panel view of PLD and PMCD (e.g., Figure 24) is insightful for identifying if there are some leaks that are more important than others.
 It showcases where the bulk of leaks are as well as the less frequent but larger leaks.
 PLD and PMCD are plotted against TTD to see how TTD is related to the two parameters.</li>
 <li>Questions to consider are: how is TTD affected by solely looking at percent of leaks detected compared to the percent mass of CO<sub>2 detected?
-Is one of these objectives more indicative of performance than the other?</li>
+Are one of these objectives more indicative of performance than the other?</li>
-<li>In</li>
+<li>In Figure 24, there is more scattering or variability in TTD when using PMCD; whereas PLD shows a slight clustering for PLD<15% with larger range for TTD while PLD>25% tend to have a smaller range but greater TTD.</li>
 </ul>
 </li>
 </ul>